 Furthermore, we have provided a performance comparison of three distributed stream-computing platforms, by comparing our open-source platform Blockmon against the platforms Storm and Apache S4: in both the applications being tested, Blockmon showed to perform better.
-The controller of Blockmon, needed to run and control distributed processing tasks, has been released open-source, together with the Blockmon node, which allows to execute tasks that resemble the ones of the Blockmon probe.

 As future directions, we plan to continue our work in the implementation of large scale data analysis algorithms, and the integration of the tools that have been designed in this phase into the mPlane architecture.